garibaldiviolin/phonebilling/README.md

 # Phone Billing Service API

-A REST API that receives start and end phone call records, and returns detailed bill based on the source phone number and / or period informed.
+A REST API that receives start and end phone call records, and returns detailed bills based on the source phone number and / or period informed.

 ## Software Requirements